US Department of Energy releases Hydrogen Program Plan

 Cooperation between government agencies is also included in the plan, as the DOE Hydrogen Program is a “coordinated Departmental effort to advance the affordable production, transport, storage, and use of hydrogen across different sectors of the economy”.
 Participation from the Offices of Energy Efficiency and Renewable Energy, Fossil Energy, Nuclear Energy, Electricity, Science, and the Advanced Research Projects Agency-Energy (ARPA-E) are also a part of the plan.

 Key goals of the current hydrogen include a target price of $2/kg for hydrogen production and $2/kg for delivery and dispensing for transportation applications.
-Furthermore, Fuel cell system cost of $80/kW with 25,000-hour durability for long-haul heavy-duty trucks is to be achieved.
+Furthermore, a fuel cell system cost of $80/kW with 25,000-hour durability for long-haul heavy-duty trucks is to be achieved.
 A rate of onboard vehicular hydrogen storage at $8/kWh, 2.2 kWh/kg and 1.7 kWh/l is also envisioned.

 Electrolyzer capital cost of $300/kW, 80,000-hour durability and 65% system efficiency is also expected, while the need to achieveFuel cell system cost of $900/kW and 40,000-hour durability for fuel-flexible stationary high-temperature fuel cells is also explicitly mentioned.